 - Held more than 50 meetings with New York State elected and agency officials to advance immigrant health needs in the face of persistent and new federal threats.

-- Conveyed information to immigrants and immigrant-serving organizations on how to respond to anti-immigrant policies on health access and care.
+- Conveyed information to immigrants and immigrant-serving organizations on how to respond to anti-immigrant policies on health care and access.

 - Informed decision-makers of the gaps and challenges for immigrants that existed even prior to the current administration.

-A major focus of NYIC’s work was responding to the Trump administration’s planned changes to public charge rules governing immigration applications, which were posted in October 2018.
+A major focus of NYIC’s work was responding to the administration’s planned changes to public charge rules.
 The proposed rule expanded the list of programs that would be considered in public charge determinations to include Medicaid, Supplemental Nutrition Assistance Program (SNAP), and housing.
 As a result, this change would penalize lawfully present individuals who participate in health insurance, housing, and food security programs, making it more difficult—if not impossible—for immigrants to secure permanent residency.
 In response, NYIC:

 - Convened a group of New York City advocates and government officials to coordinate a response to prospective public charge changes prior to the posted rules.